Here are ten tips for getting more out of your Silhouette cutting machine, whether the Cameo, Portrait or Curio.

 It is a growing trend for stamp companies to offer matching dies to make it easy to cut out their stamp sets.
 These are great and do indeed save on fiddly cutting out.
 But they are pretty expensive, especially here in the UK.
 And if it is a set of stamps that you may not use very often then having to buy dies as well as the stamps themselves can not always be an option.

-But your trusty Silhouette can easily enable you to fake this die cut effect for those intricate stamps.
+But your trusty Silhouette cutting machine can easily enable you to fake this die cut effect for those intricate stamps.

 Just stamp the images onto plain paper with black ink.
 Then scan them into your computer and load into Silhouette Studio.
 Now give them a cutting outline, with a small offset – my tutorial for cutting out clip art images explains how to do this.
 There are also many other tutorials online.